-It’s not possible for Rust to determine how many values in the tuple to ignore before matching a value with second, and then how many further values to ignore after that.
-This code could mean that we intend to ignore 2, bind second to 4, then ignore 8, 16, and 32; or we could mean that we want to ignore 2 and 4, bind second to 8, then ignore 16 and 32, and so forth.
-The variable name second doesn’t mean anything special to Rust, so we get a compiler error since using .. in two places like this is ambiguous.
+It’s impossible for Rust to determine how many values in the tuple to ignore before matching a value with second, and then how many further values to ignore thereafter.
+This code could mean that we want to ignore 2, bind second to 4, and then ignore 8, 16, and 32; or that we want to ignore 2 and 4, bind second to 8, and then ignore 16 and 32; and so forth.
+The variable name second doesn’t mean anything special to Rust, so we get a compiler error because using .. in two places like this is ambiguous.

 ref and ref mut to Create References in Patterns

-Here we’ll look at using ref to make references so ownership of the values isn’t moved to variables in the pattern.
+Let’s look at using ref to make references so ownership of the values isn’t moved to variables in the pattern.
 Usually, when you match against a pattern, the variables introduced by the pattern are bound to a value.
-Rust’s ownership rules mean the value will be moved into the match, or wherever you’re using the pattern.
-Listing 18-26 shows an example of a match that has a pattern with a variable, and then usage of the entire value in the println!() statement later, after the match.
-This will fail to compile because ownership of part of the robot_name value is transferred to the name variable in the pattern of the first match arm:
+Rust’s ownership rules mean the value will be moved into the match or wherever you’re using the pattern.
+Listing 18-26 shows an example of a match that has a pattern with a variable and then usage of the entire value in the println! statement later, after the match.
+This code will fail to compile because ownership of part of the robot_name value is transferred to the name variable in the pattern of the first match arm:

 let robot_name = Some(String::from("Bors"));